Frijol/climate-change/GLOSSARY.md

 ## prime mover
 a machine or part of a machine that converts energy from a source energy into mechanical energy, e.g. a steam turbine or water wheel

+## proved reserves
+the estimated quantity of a natural resource that, based on data gathering, can reasonably be projected to be recoverable from a given area under existing economic and operating conditions [FERC, 10][FERC]

 ## PTC
 Production Tax Credit, a federal tax credit in the United States which provides inflation-adjusted per-kWH rebates for qualifying renewable energy sales [Energy.gov][Energy.govPTC]